sxy-sun/sxy-sun.github.io/_posts/2023-02-07-graph-search-algorithms-in-path-planning.md

 ---
-title: Path Planning
+title: Graph Search Algorithms in Path Planning
 date: 2023-02-07 17:55:00 -0500
-categories: [Notes, Advanced Robot Operating System]
+categories: [Robotics, Path Planning]
 tags: [path planning]
 math: true
 ---

-> This will be the first post of a series of my notes for the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Notes`->`Advanced Robot Operating System`.
+> This post is my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
+This will be archived under category `Robotics`->`Path Planning`.

 To build a robot that can go to a desired destination, we need to teach it how to plan the path.
 Path planning is about the best way to get from A to B. It allows robots to navigate the environments from previously constructed maps autonomously.
 A path planner finds a set of waypoints (or setpoints) for the robot to traverse and reach its goal location without collision, and there are many ways to do so.